semrush/intergalactic/website/docs2/core-principles/visual-loudness-scale/visual-loudness-scale.md

 The table lists the main styles of our controls, arranged according to the scale of visual loudness.

-@table-caption Controls on the visual loudness scale
+Table: Controls on the visual loudness scale

 | Appearance                                 | Type (`use`) and `theme`            | Loudness                                                                                                                                                                                                    | Frequency of use         | When to use                                                                                                                                      |
 | ------------------------------------------ | ----------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |